 - Structured daily activities, which help you redefine your days without using drugs or alcohol

 You work privately with a therapist to build up to group interactions.
-Depending on your substance abuse patterns, it may take a little while.
+Depending on your substance use patterns, it may take a little while.
 Moreover, you may have traumatic situations to work through first.
 In doing so, you ready yourself for taking the next steps in your journey to sobriety.

 Why Simple Distractions Don’t Work

 You probably tried distracting yourself with drugs or alcohol from the negativity that was going on in your life.
 It didn’t work.
 Distraction didn’t fix the problems.
-Substance abuse added a new issue to the mix.
+Substance use added a new issue to the mix.